Vanderbilt-GameDev-2025/Assignment3-Xueqi-Cheng/README.md

 1. Player locomotion: The player can move the warrior using the arrow keys and jump using the space key.
 2. Collision detection: The player will die if it touches the enemy or falls off the platform.
 3. Scoring: The player can collect coins to increase the score, the final score is shown on the screen.
-4. Include a custom gravity module with three gravity modes
+4. Include a custom gravity module with three gravity modes.
+The third platform's gravity specially set is it actually performs like a trampoline.
+Let's try it!

 ## Video